lesandie/tinybird_nyc_taxi/README.md

 FROM calculate_z_scores
 ```
 The results are promising: the lower limit is for trips of 0 minutes that can be considered as outliers.
 Probably 1 minute trips could not be considered outliers because they probably occur during rush hours and the passenger decided on his own to dropoff.
 Looking at the values we can see that there are 70+ trips to Airports and other zones so the upper bound could be 120 minutes.
-If we do that some strange trips appear but still we can raise the limit to 120 if we want.
+If we do that some strange trips appear but still we can raise the limit if we want.

 ### Passenger count variable study
 Now to start with a range of ±1 of the std :